-“Hi there, Mr. Live Your Wage.
+“Hi there, Aaron.
 How can I help you today?”

 For all my scheming and planning, I realized I had neglected to come up with a coherent response to this most basic question.

 Half a dozen of my previous responses ran through my head, but none of them made sense for this particular situation.